 • 5.5-35.0: Moderate (yellow)

 • >250.5: Hazardous (maroon)

-During the same three-year period, Florida’s monitoring sites showed just four orange level days and no days above that level.
+During the same three-year period, Florida’s monitoring sites for particulate matter showed just four orange level days and no days above that level.
 For particulate matter, the number of orange particulate matter days average less than one per year for all areas of Florida.

 With endless recreational opportunities available to Floridians and out-of-state visitors, knowing that Florida’s air quality is among the best in the nation is just another reason to get outside and enjoy the activity of your choice.

 Learn more about DEP’s Division of Air Resource Management.

 |If you would like to reprint or republish this content, please email us a quick note at DEPnews@dep.state.fl.us and let us know where this content will be placed.|